 Select black for the fill colour and your shape will look like this:

-In Word 2010 and 2013, if you have a blue border around your rectangle, click the Shape Outline item to reveal a colour menu.
+In Word 2010, if you have a blue border around your rectangle, click the Shape Outline item to reveal a colour menu.
 Change it to black.
 You may also need to change the weight of the outside lines, because the default is set to 2.
 This gives you slightly rounded corners.
 To change the weight, again click on Shape Outline, then the Weight item.
 Change it to 1 pt:

 We'll continue with the logo on the next page below.